hr567/Ana/README.md

 ## MTP

-Ana use ZeroMQ to communicate with online judge server.
+Ana uses ZeroMQ to communicate with online judge server.

-It use a REP to receive and send message.
+It uses a PULL and a PUSH to receive and send message.
-A message is a json string and is defined as following examples:
+A message is a json string and defined as following examples:

 * Judge